-During transport, walking canes or crutches should always be secured using a cane holder.

-- 1. Open upper hook-and-loop fastener. - Place lower end of the walking cane or crutches in container at bottom. - 3.
-Walking cane or crutches can be secured at upper end using hook-and-loop fastener.
+- During transport, walking canes or crutches should always be secured using a cane holder. - 1.
+Open the upper hook-and-loop fastener. - 2.
+Place the lower end of the walking cane or the crutches in the container at the bottom. - 3.
+The walking cane or the crutches can be secured at the upper end using the hook-and-loop fastener.

-4.3 Using KLICKfix Adapter
+4.3 Using the KLICKfix adapter